-Extra tuition paid by nonresidents; paid by the Department for the 1st year for citizens from outside California and for the 1st to 4th years for noncitizens in the 2022 cohort and the 1st to 5th years for non-citizens in the 2020-2018 cohorts (extra year due to Covid-19).
-Waived for 3 years after students advance to candidacy, provided they advance by normative time See https://registrar.berkeley.edu/tuition-fees-residency/residency-tuitionpurposes/exceptions.
+Extra tuition billed to nonresidents.
+The department provides coverage for 1st-year students who are non-California residents, and for non-U.S. citizens in years 1-4.
+NRST is waived for 3 years after students advance to candidacy, provided they advance by normative time See https://registrar.berkeley.edu/tuition-fees-residency/residency-tuitionpurposes/exceptions.